-Building Learning Power (BLP) is an approach to learning that we have begun to implement at Peover Superior Primary School since January 2015.
+Building Learning Power (BLP) is an approach to learning that we have implemened at Peover Superior Primary School for several years.
 This approach was created by Professor Guy Claxton.
 It is based on the idea that we are all capable of becoming better learners.
 BLP applies this idea directly to the work of teachers in the classrooms, to provide a practical framework for fostering lifelong learning in all young people.

 The purpose of education is to supplement the upbringing provided by families with a more systematic preparation for the future, involving cultivating attitudes, skills, knowledge, values and beliefs that we think young people are going to need to be brave and confident lifelong explorers and navigators in the 21st Century.

 At Peover Superior we are committed to building young people’s learning power; not just what they are learning, but more importantly learning how to learn.
 One of the major developments recently for our school has been the introduction of Professor Guy Claxton’s pioneering work on helping young people become better independent learners, which suggests that there are four learning dispositions- Resilience, Resourcefulness, Reflectiveness and Reciprocity.

 Just as people go to a gym to develop their physical fitness, pupils come to Peover Superior Primary School to develop their learning fitness.
 Just as bodies can become fitter, so too can minds.
 The four ‘R’s’ have various ‘learning muscles’ which can be stretched, trained and made more efficient:

 The new four R’s of learning.
 All of these can be developed by everyone regardless of ‘ability’, social background or age.
 Just as we can build our physical muscles by the right kind of exercise, we can exercise our learning muscles to develop their strength and stamina.
 Within each of the four R’s are a number of learning behaviours which can be individually trained, nurtured and exercised.